Nuon Chea: Early life

-Nuon Chea was born as Lao Kim Lorn at Voat Kor, Battambang on 7 July 1926.
+Nuon Chea was born as Lao Kim Lorn at Voat Kor, Battambang, on 7 July 1926.
 Nuon's father, Lao Liv, worked as a trader as well as a corn farmer, while his mother, Dos Peanh, was a tailor.
-An interview by a Japanese researcher in 2003 with Nuon Chea quoted that Liv was Chinese, while Peanh was the daughter of a Chinese immigrant from Shantou, Guangdong and his Khmer wife.
+An interview by a Japanese researcher in 2003 with Nuon Chea quoted that Liv was Chinese, while Peanh was the daughter of a Chinese immigrant from Shantou and his Khmer wife.
 In 2011, however, Chea told the Khmer Rouge Tribunal that he was only a quarter Chinese through his half-Chinese father.
 As a child, Nuon Chea was raised in both Chinese and Khmer customs.
 The family prayed at a Theravada Buddhist temple, but observed Chinese religious customs during the Lunar New Year and Qingming festival.
-Nuon Chea started school at seven, and was educated in Thai, French and Khmer.
+Nuon Chea started school at age seven, and was educated in Thai, French, and Khmer.

-In the 1940s, Nuon Chea studied at Wat Benchamabophit School and Faculty of Law, Thammasat University in Bangkok and worked part-time for the Thai Ministry of Foreign Affairs.
+In the 1940s, Nuon Chea studied at Wat Benchamabophit School and Faculty of Law, Thammasat University, in Bangkok and worked part-time for the Thai Ministry of Foreign Affairs.
 He began his political activities in the Communist Party of Siam in Bangkok.
-He was elected Deputy General Secretary of the Workers Party of Kampuchea (later renamed as the Communist Party of Kampuchea) in September 1960.
-In Democratic Kampuchea, he was generally known as "Brother Number Two."
+In September 1960 he was elected Deputy General Secretary of the Workers Party of Kampuchea, which was later renamed the Communist Party of Kampuchea (CPK).
+In Democratic Kampuchea, he was generally known as "Brother Number Two".
 Unlike most of the leaders of the Khmer Rouge, Chea was not educated in France.

-As documented in the Soviet archives, Nuon Chea played a major role in negotiating the North Vietnamese invasion of Cambodia in 1970, with the intent of forcing the collapse of Lon Nol's government: "In April–May 1970, many North Vietnamese forces entered Cambodia in response to the call for help addressed to Vietnam not by Pol Pot, but by his deputy Nuon Chea.
-Nguyen Co Thach recalls: "Nuon Chea has asked for help and we have liberated five provinces of Cambodia in ten days."
-In 1970, in fact, Vietnamese forces occupied almost a quarter of the territory of Cambodia, and the zone of communist control grew several times, as power in the so-called liberated regions was given to the CPK [Khmer Rouge].
-At that time, relations between Pol Pot and the North Vietnamese leaders were especially warm."
-The North Vietnamese trusted Nuon Chea more than Pol Pot or Ieng Sary, although Chea "consistently and consciously deceived the Vietnamese principals concerning the real plans of the Khmer leadership."
-As a result, "Hanoi did not undertake any action to change the power pattern within the top ranks of the Communist Party to their own benefit."